evaafi/liquidation-bot/README.md

 12. [Leaderboard & Participation](#leaderboard-and-participation)
 13. [Partners & Sponsors](#partners-and-sponsors)

 ---

 ### **Introduction to Evaa & Liquidation Bots**

 **Evaa Protocol**:
-> At the heart of decentralized finance (DeFi), Evaa stands as a pioneering protocol promoting the secure lending and borrowing of digital assets.
-It's the robust foundation that fortifies the trust and integrity of financial transactions in the DeFi space through stringent collateralization measures.
-When the market takes a dip, Evaa's proactive mechanisms come into play, ensuring stability and security.
+> Overview: Evaa Protocol is a key player in the decentralized finance (DeFi) sector.
+> Functionality: Specializes in the lending and borrowing of digital assets.
+> Collateralization: Emphasizes strict collateral requirements to ensure the integrity and trustworthiness of financial transactions.
+Market Stability: Implements proactive measures for stability and security, particularly effective during market downturns.

 **Liquidation Bots**:
-> In the unpredictable landscape of DeFi, liquidation bots are the sentinels that guard against market volatility.
-These automated systems tirelessly surveil the market, pinpointing and acting upon vulnerable positions.
-By swiftly initiating liquidations, they play a crucial role in maintaining the equilibrium and reliability of platforms like Evaa.
+> Purpose: Serve as automated guardians in the volatile DeFi market.
+> Operation: Constantly monitor market conditions and collateral levels in lending protocols.
+> Liquidation Trigger: Automatically initiate the liquidation process when a borrower's collateral falls below a certain threshold.
+Role in DeFi: Essential for maintaining balance and reliability in platforms like Evaa, helping to manage risks associated with lending and borrowing.

 ---